-Baby massage therapy can calm your crying baby and also calm a
+Baby massage therapy can calm a crying baby and also calm a

 pain from colic

-- Relaxing for parent too (good way for dad to bond with baby)
+- Relaxing for parents too (good way for dad to bond with Baby).

-With Baby oil massage it’s best to use oil that is natural and not scented for the first couple of weeks.
-Remember that baby will put his hands in his mouth, so use natural oil like olive oil, baby oil, pure sweet almond oil or sesame seed oil.
+With Baby oil massage, it’s best to use oil that is natural and not scented for the first couple of weeks.
+Remember that your baby will put his/her hands in the mouth, so use natural oils, such as olive oil, baby oil, pure sweet almond oil or sesame seed oil.

 Baby massage oil that is mineral based may be good at waterproofing, but may clog the pores.

-Also Look For the following essential Oils That Contain:
+Look For the Following Essential Oils That Contain:

-- Chamomile essential oil calms skin rashes and any skin irritation.
-This oil also gives a sense of tranquillity
+- Chamomile essential oil, calms skin rashes and any skin irritation.
+This oil also creates a sense of tranquillity.

-- Neroli oil increases circulation throughout the body and reduces fear and worry for a calm baby.
+- Neroli oil increases circulation throughout the body and reduces fear and worry.

-For baby colic help: Rub in a circular clockwise direction.
+- Especially helpful for babies with colic symptoms: Rub in a circular clockwise direction.
 Babies with

 - Wringing motions are extra stimulating and they bring blood to the surface of the skin.